-- 1. Proof of immunization or immunity for the following: - Tuberculosis (TB) TB skin testing is required.
+- 1. Proof of immunization and/or immunity (as specified) for the following: - Tuberculosis (TB) TB skin testing is required.
 Initially, two-step testing will be required for all incoming students.
 Two-step testing is useful for the initial skin testing of adults who are going to be retested periodically, such as health care workers or nursing home residents.
-This two-step approach can reduce the likelihood that a boosted reaction to a subsequent Tuberculin Skin Test (TST) will be misinterpreted as a recent infection.
+This two-step approach can reduce the likelihood that a boosted reaction to a subsequent Tuberculin Skin Test (TST) will be

+- misinterpreted as a recent infection.
 Two-step testing is a strategy used in TB screening programs to distinguish a boosted reaction (caused by TB infection that occurred many years before the skin test) from a reaction caused by recent infection.
 If a person has a negative reaction to an initial skin test, a second test is given 1 to 3 weeks later; a positive reaction to the second test probably represents a boosted reaction, not recent infection.
 An exemption from two-step testing may be granted by the College of Nursing if the student submits documentation showing a history of annual TB testing.
 For positive skin tests, a health department clearance is required.
-Evaluation will be made on an individual basis for the student who has been out of the major for at least one rotation. - Varicella Zoster (VZV) Students must show one of the following: (1) Proof of immunity or (2) Documented evidence of disease vaccines, at least 8 weeks apart - MMR (rubeola measles, mumps, rubella) Students must show one of the following: (1) Lab evidence (titer) of immunity (2) MMR (two doses) or (3) Physician documented evidence of disease (not accepted for Rubella) - Tetanus- Diphtheria (TD) Evidence of current status is needed every 10 years - Hepatitis A Hepatitis A vaccine is strongly recommended - Hepatitis B Hepatitis B vaccine is strongly recommended.
-A signed waiver available from the College of Nursing is required if the vaccination series is not complete or declined by the students - Influenza Strongly recommended.
-A signed waiver available from the College of Nursing is required if the vaccine is not complete or declined by the student. - 2.
+Evaluation will be made on an individual basis for the student who has been out of the major for at least one rotation. - Varicella Zoster (VZV) Students must show lab evidence (titer) of immunity.
+If titer is negative, the student must show evidence of a varicella vaccine dated after the titer.
+The student then must re-test (titer) at least 30 days after the vaccine was received and provide the evidence of the second titer results. - Students must show lab evidence (titer) of immunity.
+If titer is negative, the student must show evidence of an MMR vaccine dated after the titer.
+The student then must re-test (titer) at least 30 days after the vaccine was received and provide the evidence of the second titer results. - Tetanus- Diphtheria (TD) Evidence of current status is needed every 10 years - Hepatitis A Hepatitis A vaccine is strongly recommended - Hepatitis B Hepatitis B vaccine is strongly recommended.
+A signed waiver available from the College of Nursing is required if the vaccination series is not complete or declined by the students - Influenza Students must show evidence of influenza vaccine received within the last 12 months.
+A signed waiver is available from the College of Nursing and is required if the student declines the vaccine for medical or religious reasons. - 2.
 A negative drug screen is required prior to first clinical experience (to be scheduled by the College of Nursing) - 3.
-Current CPR certification for professional rescuer or healthcare provider is required - 4.
+Current CPR certification for professional rescuer or healthcare provider is required.
+CPR certification must be up to date at all times during the program. - 4.
 Current health insurance coverage